ttttonyhe/ttttonyhe/README.md

 + Looking for Fall 2021 SWE Internship

 ### :no_good: What to expect
 Most of my projects are open-srouce, check them out down below.
 File an issue whenever needed, pull requests are always welcomed.
-Visit my blog at [www.ouorz.com →](https://www.ouorz.com) where I share ideas in life.
+Visit my blog at [www.ouorz.com →](https://www.ouorz.com) or listen to my podcast [Known Unknowns →](https://anchor.fm/the-known-unknowns) where I share ideas in life.
 Email me if you have any questions or suggestions.